Affiliate Disclosure: This post may include affiliate links. If you click and make a purchase, I may earn a small commission at no extra cost to you.

 1. PROM (Programmable Read-Only Memory)

 This type of ROM can be programmed just once.
 Mostly, the manufacturers program them once they finish making this ROM.
 In simple words, whatever you want to write in it, you get one chance.
 Once written, the data can only be read from the PROM and can’t be erased or rewritten.
-The fusible links that make up the memory cells in the PROM can be burnt just once.
+The fusible links that make up the memory cells in the PROM can be burned just once.
 It creates a permanent connection or no connection.
-Each cell, whether required to store 0 or 1 is written just once, and that’s it.
+Each cell, whether required to store 0 or 1, is written just once, and that’s it.

 2. EPROM (Erasable Programmable ROM)